noby-y/Infini-Wisp-Calculator/README.md

 ## How to use

-Download `Release.zip`, unpack,
+1. Download `Release.zip`
-open the folder and run `WispCalculator.exe`.
+2. Unpack and open the folder
+3. Run `WispCalculator.exe`.

 ## TODO
 - [x] Use lifetime ranges